-At the World Summit on the Information Society (WSIS) Forum in Geneva, Dr. Bozesan took the audience on a journey about how to tackle the three biggest Global Existential Threats: climate change, nuclear threat, and artificial intelligence.
-This blog focuses on the first one – climate change.
+At the recent World Summit on the Information Society (WSIS) Forum in Geneva, I had the opportunity to take the audience on a journey on how to address the three biggest global existential threats: climate change, nuclear threat, and unsafe exponential technologies (AI, bio-tech, etc.).
+This blog focuses on climate emergency.

 The Planetary Boundaries (PB) were introduced in 2009 by the scientific community to define a safe operating system for sustainable development.
 These nine factors regulate the stability of the earth system and include for example biosphere integrity, freshwater use, ocean acidification, ozone depletion, and climate change.
 We must stay within the green and yellow boundary, and we must not cross the red circle because that would lead us into the red zone which could have irreversible consequences to life on earth.